Family Educational Rights and Privacy Act (FERPA)

 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student for the following conditions:

 - To school officials with legitimate educational interests.
 A school official is a person employed by the San Luis Obispo Community College District in an administrative, supervisory, academic, research, or support staff position, including law enforcement unit personnel and health staff.
+This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in § 99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(3) are met.
 A District official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the District. (§99.31(a)(1))

 - To a person serving on the board of trustees;

 - To a student serving on an official committee, such as a disciplinary or grievance committee. (§99.31(a)(1))

 - To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2))